what do you need to know to begin painting?

 The three primary colors always mix to make neutral colors that harmonize with the rest of the painting.

 Mistakes can be corrected.
-I pulled some yellow off the distant water with a damp brush and then added a bit of blue.
+Using a damp brush, I pulled some yellow off the water at the horizon.
+Then painted a bit of blue.

 Many people begin painting with watercolor.